jfrelish/miniproject/repo.md

-# Repository <h1> tag
+# Repository <h1>

-Repository, or "repo" for short, is a digital directory or storage space where you can access your project, its files, and all the versions of its files that Git saves.
+* Repository, or "repo" for short, is a digital directory or storage space where you can access your project, its files, and all the versions of its files that Git saves.

-## How to create a Repository <h2> tag
+## How to create a Repository <h2>

 * To create a repository, there are two options.
 Let's start with option #1.